SoftBank names Nikesh Arora president and Son's likely successor

 "The last nine months I've spent with him have made me sure of that, but I'm not going to retire soon," Son said.

 Arora was hired in July to run a newly created unit called SoftBank Internet and Media Inc, reporting directly to Son.
-He had previously been one of the most powerful Google executives, and the highest paid in 2012 when he made $51 million in cash and stock.
+He became one of the most powerful Google executives, and the highest paid in 2012, when he made $51 million in cash and stock.

-Since joining SoftBank, Arora has overseen investments into Indian technology start-ups Snapdeal, Ola Cabs and Housing.com, with the company planning to invest $10 billion in India's potentially huge but under-developed online retail market.

-In an interview with Reuters on Monday, Arora said he had looked at 45 technology companies in India, but chosen just those three for investments so far.

 Arora will assume his new role on June 19.